-We conduct the operation of our domestic websites through Lanting Huitong and its subsidiary, Shanghai Ouku, and conduct certain research and development functions through Lanting Gaochuang.
+We conduct the operation of our domestic websites as well as certain technology research and development and other supporting functions through Lanting Huitong and its subsidiary, Shanghai Ouku, and conduct certain technology research and development functions through Lanting Gaochuang in China.
 We receive substantially all of the economic benefits of Lanting Huitong and Lanting Gaochuang as their primary beneficiary through contractual arrangements with them and their shareholders.
 For a description of these contractual arrangements, see "Item 4.
 Information on the Company-C. Organizational Structure."